 This simple low-cost and eco-friendly idea (since one waste is being used to clean another waste) can be used economically in oil refineries where oil slush needs to be cleaned.
 These youngsters have patented their findings and received a national award from the National Innovation Foundation in 2011.

 Water filtration by bio-sand method

-The bio-sand filter is made of locally available materials such as cement, layers of sand and pebbles.
+The bio-sand water purification method utilizes locally available materials such as cement, layers of sand and pebbles.
 It also consists of few inches of standing water layer known as the ‘bio-layer’.
 Dirty water is poured on top meets with the bio-layer where bacterial predation occurs.
 The organic material gets trapped at the surface of the sand, forming a biological layer.
 The water moves through the sand layers and, because of an electrostatic current, viruses adhere to the fine sand and get trapped within.